winsonwq/viff/README.md

 Then, you could run

 ```
-viff ./build_prod.config.js -selenium-host http://localhost:4000/wd/hub
+viff ./build_prod.config.js --selenium-host http://localhost:4000/wd/hub
 ```
-Actually, these arguments like `-selenium-host` are optional.
+Actually, these arguments like `--selenium-host` are optional.
 But if set, the inline configurations will override configurations in `.config.js` file.
 So `http://localhost:4000/wd/hub` will be in use.

 ## html report example
 ![html report example](http://ww2.sinaimg.cn/mw1024/64eae748tw1e6leimsy64j20rm0go0u6.jpg)